melissahoughton/melissahoughton.github.io/_posts/2020-04-26-keeping-up.md

 What does it mean to __keep up__ during a pandemic?
 What are we supposed to do?
 Are we supposed to use this time to learn a new skill?
 Or do our best to survive, keeping ourselves and others safe?

-### If you are having trouble doing the basics, you are not alone.
+### If you are having trouble doing the basics, you are not alone

 Throughout this time, I have felt I should be doing more.
 I see posts of people learning new skills, running live coding streams, and online workshops.
 They are using the lockdown to their advantage.
 Meanwhile, I struggle with the day-to-day.